4.4. Cate Desktop (GUI)¶

 local data store.

-To choose the second option described above, press the Open button to open the Open Remote Dataset dialog shown in Open Remote Dataset dialog.
+To choose the second option described above, press the Download button to open the Download Dataset dialog, and then uncheck Download and make local data source (allocates space on disk) as shown in Open Remote Dataset dialog.

 It provides the same constraint settings as the former download dialog.
 After confirming the dialog, a task will be started that directly streams the remote data into your computer’s local memory.
 If the open task finishes, a new dataset resource is available from the WORKSPACE Panel.